-Scrupulosity OCD – Symptoms and Treatment
+Scrupulosity OCD Symptoms & Treatment

 Scrupulosity, or Religious OCD, is a form of OCD that causes a person to experience unwanted, intrusive thoughts about sacred religious figures, that they are sinful, or have violated the tenets of their religion.
-Scrupulosity is like any type of OCD in that it causes a person to become trapped in a vicious cycle of obsessions, anxiety, compulsive behaviors, and reinforcement through the relief provided by compulsions.
+Scrupulosity is like any type of obsessive-compulsive disorder in that it causes a person to become trapped in a vicious cycle of obsessions, anxiety, compulsive behaviors, and reinforcement through the relief provided by compulsions.

 Symptoms of Scrupulosity